How to dress traveling in Italy - ouritalianjourney.com

 Tip #2: Footwear When Traveling to Italy

-When visiting Italy plan to do a great deal of walking.
+When traveling to Italy – plan to do a great deal of walking.
 One of the most practical solutions I can give you is to make sure you have comfortable shoes.
 Do not go out and buy a new pair that you plan to take with you.
 Purchase a new pair if you must but by all means, wear them for a month or two before your trip to break them in!
 This would be a great time to invest in a well-made shoe such as the Ecco brand.
 They are my “go-to” for walking and they have sneakers, shoes, and even a great selection of sandals.

 In the summer, women wear nice sandals, and sneakers while men will usually wear boat shoes and sneakers.
 At all costs, avoid flip-flops for two reasons.
 Italians wear this type of shoe only at the beach and the second reason is that they have no support and you will make the mistake of turning an ankle on the cobblestone streets.